B00ZI/B00ZI/README.md

 ## Hi 👋 I'm Yahya Iraamane

-I'm a second-year developer who enjoys building complete applications. from clean user interfaces to solid backend logic and APIs.
+I’m a second-year developer who enjoys building full applications from clean, user-friendly interfaces to reliable backend systems and APIs.

-I like working on real projects, learning new tools, and improving a little every day.
+I enjoy working on real projects, exploring new tools, and continuously improving my skills step by step.

 ---